cindy-zhao03/my-pokemon-app/README.md

-# my-pokemon-app
-# Pokémon Details App
+# Pokémon Search App

-This is a simple web application that allows users to search for Pokémon details using the PokéAPI.
+This is a web application that allows users to search for Pokémon details through their names or ID using the PokéAPI.

 ## Getting Started